Poofjunior/website/about.md

 # about this website

 Gone are the days when documenting projects was a hard-coded html hassle.
-With a big hand from the [Jekyll](Jekyll](http://jekyllrb.com/) project, documenting projects has been streamlined into writing simple markdown files and dropping images into a directory.
+With a big hand from the [Jekyll](http://jekyllrb.com/) project, documenting projects has been streamlined into writing simple markdown files and dropping images into a directory.
 Feel free to ping me if you have any questions about the mechanics of how this site was assembled, or just check out the [source](https://github.com/Poofjunior/website).
 I also posted a slightly-more-detailed [writeup](http://www.doublejumpelectric.com/projects/website_mark_2/2015-12-25-website_mark_2/).

 ## Where are the rest of the notes?

 Updates to this website are currently a work-in-progress, and some of the sections have been held back as they get a minor tweak in appearance.
 Keep checking back in the next few weeks for more content in the **Notes** section.

 ## Deployment Special Thanks

 An extra special thanks to Ben Chasnov for snapping the frontpage photo

+## About the content here

+The images and written works of this website are authored by Joshua Vasquez, unless otherwise noted and linked/cited as such.

+The file structure and [software used to generate this website](https://github.com/Poofjunior/website) leverage several open source tools and are themselves also entirely open source.
+Feel free to use them as a template for your website.
+Just change the content.